The Fed (newspaper): 1986–1989

 The early Fed carried the full "Federalist Paper" masthead and advertised itself as "a newspaper in the tradition of Columbians Hamilton and Jay."
 The founding members were "a libertarian, conservative, and a socialist, (although no one knows which was which)."

 The founders were Andy Levy (likely the libertarian), Neil Gorsuch (likely the conservative), and P.T.
-Waters (not likely a socialist).
-The paper's mission was to create a "classically liberal" forum with content centered primarily on issues and news topics considered "politically delicate" at Columbia, such as race relations, discussions as to Barnard's place in the newly co-ed institution, and whether anyone at the school actually listened to the august WKCR.
+Waters.
+The paper's mission was to create a "classically liberal" forum with content centered primarily on issues and news topics considered "politically delicate" at Columbia, such as race relations, discussions as to Barnard's place in the newly co-ed institution, and whether anyone at the school actually listened to the student radio station WKCR.

-The February 13, 1987 issue of National Review contained an article about the founding of the paper written by Columbia College graduate D. Keith Mano, the novelist, literary critic and contributor to Esquire and other magazines.

-The political and cultural tone of Columbia in the mid to late 80's was still very much oriented toward the free speech protest movements of the late 60's, and the associated far left politics dominated campus political culture.
-This left a tremendous amount of room on the political spectrum to the right.
+The political and cultural tone of Columbia in the mid to late '80s was still very much oriented toward the free speech protest movements of the late '60s, and the associated far left politics dominated campus political culture.
+This left room for more student publication focused on opinions from the right of the political spectrum.
 As early as the first few issues, the paper referred to itself as "the Fed" and wrote editorials in an informal, personal style.

-Levy and Waters stepped away from the paper on friendly terms following the October 6, 1987 issue.
-Gorsuch continued with the paper in the fall of 1987 as the editor, with additional staff, including Eric Prager, Adel Aslani-far, and Nathan Nebeker.
-Nebeker succeeded Gorsuch as the editor in the Spring of 1988 and continued this tone.
-Gorsuch was still closely involved in the paper as editor emeritus, and writer.
-Articles were often long and dense, with only hints of satire.

-Gorsuch graduated Columbia in May 1988 one year early and went to Harvard Law School that fall.
-Prager assumed the editorial position in the fall of 1988, and Nebeker continued as editor emeritus and a writer.
-Nebeker started a regular column called "Ad Hominem," where the satire and humor that later came to define the Fed was fully present.
-The target of these columns was the often sanctimonious, far left leaning political expressions on campus.
-Nebeker wrote the column until his graduation in May 1989.